-29. Organic And Earthy
+29. Organic and earthy

 This invoice design by Minji Pak is very simple in its overall design, and yet it has a very strong tone and vibe around it of earthiness and organicness, thanks to the use of brown card and the type-writer like typeface choice.

 We tend to think of brown paper as ‘natural’, which is why a lot of health foods or ‘natural’ products are packaged in brown card.
-So, when it comes time to consider what kind of paper or cardstock to print your invoice onto, consider the ‘feeling’ you get from the colour and texture of each sample.
+So, when it comes time to consider what kind of paper or cardstock to print your invoice onto, consider the ‘feeling’ you get from the color and texture of each sample.
 White paper is often clean and crisp, while brown card is often warm and natural.

 A cool way to add in some modern design into your invoice without compromising the professional and clean aesthetic is to play with the positioning of your type.

 Check out this invoice example by Studio Newwork that flips the header information onto its side and positions elements of the brand name around the top of the page.
-While this doesn’t affect readability (the ability to consume and understand the text) it does affect legibility (the ability to read text without any conscious effort), but in a fairly minor way.
+While this doesn’t affect readability (the ability to consume and understand the text) it does affect legibility (the ability to read the text without any conscious effort), but in a fairly minor way.

-In short, playing with the positioning and arrangement of your type makes for a simple way to bring in a little avant garde without going too extreme.
+In short, playing with the positioning and arrangement of your type makes for a simple way to bring in a little avant-garde without going too extreme.

-31. Get Cohesive
+31. Get cohesive

 Here’s yet another example proving the power that coloured paper and card can have on your design.
 This invoice is a part of a brand identity package by Tom Munckton that has a signature pastel mint colour and bold sans-serif typeface.

-32. Linear Vs. Curvilinear
+32. Linear vs. curvilinear